Demographics of Nicaragua: Structure of the population

-Structure of the population (01.07.2009) (estimates):

 Population distribution

 Ninety percent of Nicaraguans live in the Pacific lowlands and the adjacent interior highlands.
 The population is 54% urban.
 The most populous city in Nicaragua is the capital city, Managua, with a population of 1.2 million (2005).
-As of 2005, over 4.4 million inhabitants live in the Pacific, Central and North regions of the country.
-There are 2.7 million residents in the Pacific region.
-The Caribbean region has an estimated 700,000 residents.
+As of 2005, over 4.4 million inhabitants live in the Pacific, Central and North regions, accounting for 82% of the population.
+There are 2.7 million residents in the Pacific region, not including Managua.
+The Caribbean region, including the Mosquito Coast, has an estimated 700,000 residents.
 In addition, many Nicaraguans live abroad.